ankur3929/PostresSQL_Data_Analysis/README.md

 ![MusicDatabaseSchema](https://github.com/ankur3929/PostresSQL_Data_Analysis/assets/75058933/e994f5c4-5863-40eb-b7ee-a2a6332ed3b0)

+# Database and Tools
+Postgre SQL
+PgAdmin4

-Analysis is to be done on keeping below points :
+# Analysis is to be done on keeping below points :

 Q1: Who is the senior most employee based on job title?